mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

 For example: `generate_tsdf tsdf_obstacles_layer.layer tsdf_free_layer.layer pointcloud.txt`
 <br>
 #### ESDF Generation from TSDF
-Once we have a TSDF map for a scene, ESDF map can be generated from it and saved at the path provided.
-Along with the TSDF layer input, you need to specify
-the category of the ESDF map. i.e whether the maps is for obstacles or drivable zone.
-For obstacles the road surface is masked (using the pointcloud semantic label) to prevent it to be considered it as an obstacle.
+Once we have a TSDF map for a scene, an ESDF map can be generated from it and saved at the path provided.
+Along with the TSDF layer input, the semantic category of the ESDF map has to pe specified. i.e whether the maps are for obstacles or drivable zone.
+For obstacles the road surface is masked (using the pointcloud semantic label) to prevent it to be considered as an obstacle.

 Usage: `esdf_from_tsdf <input_layer> <output_layer> <category>`